Azure/AzOps/docs/wiki/ResourceDeletion.md

 AzOps attempts deletion of custom templates according to these steps.
 1. Validate template.
 2. Resolve template parameter file, depending on module settings and possible multiple parameter file scenario.
-3. Sort templates for deletion based (attempt locks before other resources).
+3. Sort templates for deletion (attempt locks before other resources).
 4. Process templates for deletion in series.
 5. Identify resources within template by attempting a WhatIf deployment and gather returned resource ids.
 6. Attempt resource deletion for each resource id.